-Each of ENAC’s three sections delivers excellence in education, with world-class courses that enable students to become experts in their chosen fields.
+Each of ENAC’s three sections delivers excellence in education, with world-class courses that enable students to become experts.
 During their Bachelor’s degree, they acquire the foundations on which their chosen Master’s specialization will be based.

 The Architecture Section (SAR) engages the big-picture thinking inherent in the discipline of architecture to address the pressing challenges of the climate crisis and the threat of ecosystem collapse.
 It takes a transdisciplinary and transcalar approach to teaching, exploring new ways of critically engaging urban design and architecture – and their holistic processes, instruments and technologies – in the ecological transition.

-We place the challenge of sustainability with respect to natural resources, urbanization and risks at the center of our polytechnic training priorities.
-We offer a teaching program oriented towards the research and development of more sustainable structures, new forms of energy and optimized transportation and mobility systems. structures, new forms of energy and optimized transportation and mobility systems.
+The Civil Engineering Section (SGC) places the challenge of sustainability with respect to natural resources, urbanization and risks at the center of its polytechnic training priorities.
+Its teaching program is geared toward research and development for more sustainable structures, new forms of energy, and optimized transportation and mobility systems.

-The Environmental Sciences and Engineering Section (SSIE) trains engineers to develop solutions to the complex environmental problems facing the planet, such as climate change, resource depletion, pollution and biodiversity loss.
+The Environmental Sciences and Engineering Section (SSIE) trains engineers to develop solutions to the complex environmental problems our planet is facing, such as climate change, resource depletion, pollution and biodiversity loss.
 It equips students with solid scientific and technological foundations, while factoring human, economic and social dimensions into its teaching.

-Students from the three degree programs work together in multidisciplinary teams, instructed by teachers from different sections.
+Students from the three sections work together in multidisciplinary teams to solve complex sustainability challenges.

 This academic makerspace fosters hands-on learning and interdisciplinary collaboration between students, allowing them to transform their ideas into reality — whether physical or digital.